takanory/slides/20190224pyconapac/PITCHME.md

 Note:

-* This complets a series of files for slackbot
+* This completes a series of files for slackbot

 +++